Mastering the Three Expenses: Fixed, Variable, and Periodic

 A normal budget breaks down expenses into three categories: Fixed, Variable, and Periodic.

 Fixed expenses are the easiest ones to grasp and usually the easiest to plan for.
 They happen regularly and are the same cost every time.
 Your mortgage payment is a fixed expense.
-Your car payment, insurance payment, and any other set, regular payment is a fixed expense.
+Your car payment, insurance payment, and any other set, regular payment are all fixed expenses.
 They’re easy to plan for because you know what they’ll cost and how often you’ll need to pay them.

 Variable expenses are the biggest category.
 These include food, utilities, entertainment, and transportation costs.
-A variable expense occurs semi-regularly and the cost isn’t set.
-You don’t pay the same amount every time you shop for groceries, so the cost is variable.
+A variable expense occurs semi-regularly and the cost can changes depending on a number of factors.
+For example, you don’t pay the same amount every time you shop for groceries, so the cost is variable.

 You can plan for variable expenses by examining your spending over a period of time and creating an average for each category.
 This means that each individual payment might not hit the budget exactly the way you planned, but over time and multiple payments you’ll (hopefully) arrive at your estimate.

 What are Periodic Expenses?